 - Keep your blood pressure controlled most often to 140/90.
 Lower may be better if you have diabetes, kidney disease, stroke, or heart problems, but your provider will give you your specific targets.

 - Keep your HbA1c and blood sugar at recommended levels.

 - Drinking alcohol.
-If you drink, limit yourself to no more than 1 drink a day for women, or 2 for men.
-Drinking more than this does more harm than good.
+If you drink, limit yourself to no more than 1 drink a day for women, or 2 a day for men.

 - Emotional health.
 Get checked and treated for depression, if needed.

 - Exercise.
 Get plenty of aerobic exercise, such as walking, swimming, or bicycling, at least 30 minutes a day, 5 days a week.

 - Smoking.
 DO NOT smoke or use tobacco.

 - Stress.
 Avoid or reduce stress as much as you can.